menu

 Occupations and Workforce

-When you are in Greenfield, you'll notice that it is more blue-collar than most other communities in America.
-36.93% of Greenfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Greenfield is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Greenfield who work in sales jobs (12.31%), healthcare suport services (8.86%), and office and administrative support (7.34%).
+Greenfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Greenfield is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Greenfield who work in sales jobs (16.53%), management occupations (7.53%), and office and administrative support (7.11%).

 Setting & Lifestyle